zowe/zowe.github.io/security.md

 # Zowe Respond to Vulnerabilities Policy
 <!--<div style="display:none" hidden>(Zowe-SSDP-SDLC ID: ZSSD-LP:RV)</div>-->

-The Zowe Respond to Vulnerability Policy governs how Zowe is handling vulnerabilities identification, mitigation and disclosure.
+The Zowe Respond to Vulnerability Policy governs how Zowe handles vulnerabilities identification, mitigation and disclosure.

 Our policy is based on the <a href="https://en.wikipedia.org/wiki/Coordinated_vulnerability_disclosure">Coordinated Vulnerability Disclosure (CVD) Policy</a>
 which is also adopted by many other organizations, <a href="https://www.cisa.gov/coordinated-vulnerability-disclosure-process">CISA</a> and <a href="https://www.etsi.org/standards/coordinated-vulnerability-disclosure">ETSI</a> among them.
 Zowe adapts the following 5 CVD topics used to declare complete set of requirements: